 Nvidia and AMD are the two major graphics card GPU manufacturers in the world.
-Both of these are highly reputed and big companies and offer great graphics cards for different range and budgets.
+Both of these are highly reputed and big companies and offer great graphics cards for different ranges and budgets.
 GPUs from Nvidia and AMD have different GPU architectures and are completely different from each other in their working and technical aspects.

-You cannot compare Nvidia and AMD companies as whole because anyone can be on top at a particular time.
+You cannot compare Nvidia and AMD companies as a whole because anyone can be on top at a particular time.
 But you can compare a particular graphics card from Nvidia to AMD in the same price range to evaluate their performance and then can choose the one having better performance and features.

 Must Read: Nvidia vs. AMD Comparison

 GPU or Graphics Processing Unit is the heart of a graphics card.
 The newer the GPU, the better its performance, and also it will consume lesser power compared to the older GPUs in the same segment.
 The latest GPU will also provide you with newer features and support for the latest APIs.
 You can look at the Nvidia and AMD official websites to find out which GPU is the latest or which GPU architecture it is using.
 So when buying a graphics card, just make sure that it has the latest GPU in it.
 You also have to know about rebranding, re-badging, and refreshing of graphics cards which you can learn about by going to the link given below.